 Many of my customers were in the agribusiness sector.
 They were closely held companies so typically there were family relations.
 And the ultimate ownership seemed to change constantly because family members would die, and then it would go to a living trust, and new family members would come in, others would leave, and there was a lot of churn in that beneficial ownership.
 But in other situations, that may never happen.
 Therefore, it really depends on the nature of the clients.

 The relationship manager for that account should be keeping an eye on it to identify when a big change happens.
 Another trigger for that would be anytime you have an acquisition or merger because then things are going to change, obviously.

 They may change the title on the account.
-They may open new accounts, close others, because of a merger of some kind.
-Those things that are good opportunities to get that new organization chart.
+They may open new accounts, or close others because of a merger of some kind.
+Those things are good opportunities to get that new organization chart.

-Q: When a customer provides an org chart only up to certain level and provides attestation that no one owns more than 10 per cent, is that sufficient, or should they ask the customer to provide the org chart up to the ultimate owner level?
+Q: When a customer provides an org chart only up to a certain level and provides an attestation that no one owns more than 10 percent, is that sufficient, or should they ask the customer to provide the org chart up to the ultimate owner level?